Dirt (Alice in Chains album): Reception and legacy

-Dirt received critical acclaim, and is considered by many critics and fans alike as the group's best album.
+Dirt received critical acclaim, and is considered by many critics and fans alike as the group's magnum opus.
 In a retrospective review, Steve Huey of AllMusic said "Dirt is Alice in Chains' major artistic statement and the closest they ever came to recording a flat-out masterpiece.
 It's a primal, sickening howl from the depths of Layne Staley's heroin addiction, and one of the most harrowing concept albums ever recorded.
 Not every song on Dirt is explicitly about heroin, but Jerry Cantrell's solo-written contributions (nearly half the album) effectively maintain the thematic coherence—nearly every song is imbued with the morbidity, self-disgust, and/or resignation of a self-aware yet powerless addict."

-Michael Christopher of PopMatters praised the album saying "the record wasn't celebratory by any means – but you'll be hard pressed to find a more brutally truthful work laid down – and that's why it will always be one of the greatest records ever made."
-Chris Gill of Guitar World called Dirt "huge and foreboding, yet eerie and intimate," and "sublimely dark and brutally honest."
+Michael Christopher of PopMatters praised the album, stating, "The record wasn't celebratory by any means—but you'll be hard-pressed to find a more brutally truthful work laid down—and that's why it will always be one of the greatest records ever made."
+Chris Gill of Guitar World described Dirt as "huge and foreboding, yet eerie and intimate," as well as "sublimely dark and brutally honest."
 Don Kaye of Kerrang! described Dirt as "an unflinching, brutally truthful and, yes, fiercely rocking testimonial to human endurance."
-According to a writer of Pitchfork, the album made Alice in Chains "one of the most famous bands in the world".
+A writer for Pitchfork noted that the album made Alice in Chains "one of the most famous bands in the world."

 At the 1993 Grammy Awards, Dirt received a nomination for Best Hard Rock Performance.
 The band also contributed the song "Would?" to the soundtrack for the 1992 Cameron Crowe film Singles, whose video received an award for Best Video from a Film at the 1993 MTV Video Music Awards.
 Dirt is often considered as one of the most influential albums to the sludge metal subgenre, which fuses doom metal with hardcore punk.
 It was voted "Kerrang!
 Critic's Choice Album of the Year" for 1992.